Salesforce-Async-Messaging/key-command-line-utility/README.md

 This tool helps you create a JSON Web Key (JWK) and a JSON Web Token (JWT).

+### Prerequisites

+Be sure that you have a certificate, along with a public and private key, before running these instructions.
+If you'd like to create a certificate for testing purposes, see [Creating a Certificate](CreatingCertificates.md).

 ### Instructions

 #### 1. Clone the repository